 The Company's financial instruments that are recorded at fair value generally are classified within Level 1 or Level 2 within the fair value hierarchy using quoted market prices or quotes from market makers or broker-dealers.
-Financial instruments classified within Level 1 are valued based on quoted market prices in active markets and consist of U.S. Treasury and Agency securities, corporate equities, and certain money market instruments.
-Level 2 financial instruments primarily consist of investment grade and high-yield corporate debt, convertible bonds, mortgage and asset-backed securities, and municipal obligations.
-Financial instruments classified as Level 2 are valued based on quoted prices for similar assets and liabilities in active markets and quoted prices for identical or similar assets and liabilities in markets that are not active.
+Financial instruments classified within Level 1 are valued based on quoted market prices in active markets and consist of U.S. Treasury, corporate equities, and certain money market instruments.
+Level 2 financial instruments primarily consist of investment grade and high-yield corporate debt, convertible bonds, U.S. Agency securities, mortgage and asset-backed securities, and municipal obligations.
+Financial instruments classified as Level 2 are valued based on quoted prices for similar assets and liabilities in active markets that are not active.
 Some financial instruments are classified within Level 3 within the fair value hierarchy as observable pricing inputs are not available due to limited market activity for the asset or liability.
-As of December 31, 2021, the Company had \$31.8 million of auction rate securities ("ARS") in level 3 assets.
+As of December 31, 2022, the Company had \$31.8 million of auction rate securities ("ARS") in level 3 assets.
 See note 6 for further details.